cyrilbois/developer-playbook/frontend-react.md

 ![](/assets/configure-static-content-s3.png)

 This panel also shows us where our app will be accessible.
 AWS assigns us a URL for our static website.
-In this case the URL assigned to me is`notes-app-client.s3-website-us-east-1.amazonaws.com`.
+In this case the URL assigned to me is `http://developerportal-client.s3-website.eu-central-1.amazonaws.com`.